exakat/exakat/docs/Rules.rst

 #####################

 Those are integer literals that are cast to a float when running PHP.
-They are simply too big for the current PHP version, and PHP resorts to cast them into a float, which has a much larger capacity but a lower precision.
+They are too big for the current PHP version, and PHP resorts to cast them into a float, which has a much larger capacity but a lower precision.

 Compare your literals to ``PHP_MAX_INT`` (typically ``9223372036854775807``) and ``PHP_MIN_INT`` (typically ``-9223372036854775808``).
-This applies to binary (``0b10101``...), octals (``0123123``...) and hexadecimals (``0xfffff``...) too.
+This applies to binary (``0b10101``...), octal (``0123123``...) and hexadecimal (``0xfffff``...) too.

 .. code-block:: php